 According to legend, the truant Handel – afraid to show his mug at court – plotted with his friend the Baron Kielmansegge to obtain the King’s pardon.
 When the king and his court took an excursion by barge on the Thames, Kielmansegge chartered a second barge manned by some 50 musicians under Handel’s direction.
 The music they played – two collections of dances now known as Handel’s Water Music – so captivated King George that he pardoned Handel on the spot and restored him to favor.

 Entirely true or not, it’s a great story.

 However, truth be told, the story as just told is not entirely true.
 By the time the Water Music was performed during that leisurely day on the Thames – on July 17, 1717 – George had been in England for nearly three years.
 In that time, he had heard numerous performances of Handel’s music, including a command performance of Handel’s opera Rinaldo.
 By 1717 the King had also reinstated Handel’s Hanover salary, which had been cut off in 1713.
 So by 1717, King George I had at least partially – if not entirely – forgiven Handel his transgressions.
 Which is just fine because the really fascinating story here is not about Handel being “forgiven” but rather, how two Germans – Georg Ludwig and Georg Friedrich Handel – became two of the most important Englishmen who ever lived.
-With all due respect to the twentieth century composer Benjamin Britain, Handel remains the most famous and beloved “English” composer in history, while Georg Ludwig, as King George I, founded a royal dynasty that lives on today in the form of George’s great-great-great-great-great-great granddaughter, Queen Elizabeth II.
+With all due respect to the twentieth-century composer Benjamin Britten, Handel remains the most famous and beloved “English” composer in history, while Georg Ludwig, as King George I, founded a royal dynasty that lives on today in the form of George’s great-great-great-great-great-great granddaughter, Queen Elizabeth II.